PietPetGit/SteamlessInput/README.md

 Some things it's trying to be:

-1. Full Steam Input parity — desktop mouse/keyboard/media bindings, button remapping, and community configs imports via SteamInputDB.
-Also fixes Steam Input's inability to interact with elevated windows (Task Manager, installers, UAC prompts) using an input relay.
+1. Full Steam Input parity.
+desktop mouse/keyboard/media bindings, button remapping, and community configs imports via SteamInputDB.
+Also fixes Steam Input's inability to interact with elevated windows (Task Manager, installers, UAC prompts).

 2. A home for experiments.
-Adds new features to Steam Controller & DualSense: trackpad gestures (smooth scrolling, tap to click, pinch to zoom, swipe between pages, text wheel selection, timeline scrubbing), an on-screen keyboard with multiple layouts and input methods (gyro typing, swipe typing, touch), and custom keyboard skins.
+Adds new features to Steam Controller & DualSense: trackpad gestures (laptop scrolling, pinch to zoom, swipe between pages, text wheel selection, timeline scrubbing), Added gyro typing to the on-screen keyboard — alongside swipe typing, multiple layouts, and custom keyboard skins.

 3. Living-room couch gaming.
-Companion app for Steam & Big Picture launch options and account settings, Sleep Manager for console-like power management, display/audio output switching, HDR and Night Light control, media pause and cursor hiding on launch, and a lock-screen keyboard to log into windows.
+Turn windows into a console with Steam & Big Picture launch options and account settings, Sleep Manager power management, display/audio output switching, HDR and Night Light control, media pause and cursor hiding on launch, and a lock-screen keyboard to log into windows.

 4. Translates all controllers to a virtual Xbox 360 controller so non-Steam games, launchers, and emulators just work.